 The most common way of gathering data for content creation is employee feedback (63%).
 It's interesting to know only 49% used customer feedback.

-Tip for 2018: Although employee feedback is relevant, information can distort when it's passed through a filter.
-Should we be looking at methods where customers let go and give you undiluted feedback? e.g. TrustPilot
+Information can distort when it's passed through a filter.
+Use platforms where customers let go and give you undiluted feedback e.g. TrustPilot

 Do You Expect to Create More Content in 2018?